 On the Closing Date, we consummated the Business Combination with Merger Sub, and Nauticus Robotics Holdings, Inc. Pursuant to the terms of the Merger Agreement, a business combination between CLAQ and Nauticus Robotics Holdings was effected through the merger of Merger Sub with and into Nauticus Robotics Holdings, with Nauticus Robotics Holdings surviving the merger as a wholly owned subsidiary of CLAQ.
-On the Closing Date, CLAQ was renamed "Nauticus Robotics, Inc." and the Nauticus Robotics Holdings' predecessor was renamed "Nauticus Robotics Holdings, Inc."
+On the Closing Date, CLAQ was renamed "Nauticus Robotics, Inc." and the Nauticus Robotics Holdings, Inc."